Team94Mate/husto_language_studio/backend/README.md

 ## Docker Setup and Run
 To set up and run the project using [Docker](https://www.docker.com/get-started/), follow these steps:

+- Use http://localhost:8001/api URL to check backend API basic root.
-- Use [http://localhost:8001/](http://localhost:8001/) URL to visit the service when it starts.
+- Use http://localhost:3000/ URL to visit the frontend service.

 1. **Ensure Docker is Running**:
     ```text